daaru00/aws-canary-cli/README.md

       "Resource": [
         "*"
       ]
+    },
+    {
+      "Effect": "Allow",
+      "Action": [
+        "ec2:CreateNetworkInterface",
+				"ec2:DescribeNetworkInterface",
+				"ec2:DescribeNetworkInterfaces",
+				"ec2:DeleteNetworkInterface"
+      ],
+      "Resource": [
+        "*"
+      ]
     }
   ]
 }
 ```
 It's the original AWS one with some additions:
 - SSM parameters read-only access for paths that starts with `/cwsyn/`.
+- EC2 network interface CRUD access in order to be able to use Canary in a VPC.

 ### Search path